DRAWING BUMBLE BEES

-Join Stephey Baker, a local creative, and avid urban gardener for bumblebees, during Pollinator Week as she guides you step-by-step to creating a small bumblebee drawing.
-You don’t need to be an artist in order to participate.
-Nor do you have to admit to being scared of bees either—paper bees rarely bother anyone.
-As a reformed scaredy-cat of all things “buzzing” in the garden, Stephey readily vouches for this!
-However, you must admit to being a lover of flowers and plants and excited to experience the beauty of the natural world—especially this hard working super pollinator!
-Learn how to identify the Bumblebees in your backyard, why bumblebees are 2-4 times more effective pollinators per bee than honeybees or solitary bees, what to plant for pollinators regardless of the size of your yard (or lack of it), and why bumblebees are an annual insect.
-Whether you tend to a nature journal, or keep a garden dairy, learning more about bumblebees provides valuable insight into keeping our ecosystems healthy.
+Join Stephey Baker, a local creative and avid urban gardener, during Pollinator Week as she guides you step-by-step in creating a small bumble bee drawing.
+You don’t need to be an artist in order to participate, and it’s okay if you’re a little scared of bees and other things “buzzing” in the garden.
+If you’re a lover of flowers and plants, and are excited to experience the beauty of this hard-working super pollinator, then this class is for you!
+Through the process of creating your own bumble bee drawing, you’ll learn how to identify the bumble bees in your backyard; why bumble bees are 2-4 times more effective pollinators per bee than honey bees or solitary bees; what to plant for pollinators regardless of the size of your yard (or lack of it); how to distinguish wasps, hornets, and the flies that mimic bumble bees; why bumble bees are an annual insect; and more!
+Stephey is enrolled in a pollinator steward certification program through Pollinator Partnership and is excited to share what she’s learning with you.
 Come celebrate National Pollinator Week, get creative, and be informed by all the buzz in a relaxed and inspired environment.
-All materials provided.

 Our Garden continues to follow CDC recommendations and state guidelines for preventing the spread of COVID-19.
 Properly worn masks are strongly encouraged for indoor class participants regardless of vaccination status.
 The Garden reserves the right to implement additional safety measures.
 Any updates will be communicated prior to class, if possible.